-- By letter or email info@stjohnsdorking.uk
+- By letter or email head@stjohnsdorking.uk

-- Over the phone 01306 884 506
+- Over the phone 01306 884506

 - In person

 - By a third party acting on behalf of the complainant

-It is preferable for you to make your formal complaint in writing and we provide a proforma for you to complete which can be accessed at the back of this document or from the school office but complaints can be made in person or by telephone.
+It is preferable for you to make your formal complaint in writing and we provide a proforma for you to complete which can be accessed at the back of this document but complaints can be made in person or by telephone.
 Please mark them as Private and Confidential.